 October 28, 2023, to January 7, 2024

-A selection of sculptures by Rochester artist Lee Hoag will be on display in the David Family Gallery at the Schweinfurth Art Center.
+A selection of sculptures by Rochester artist Lee Hoag will be on display in the Davis Family Gallery at the Schweinfurth Art Center.

 My mixed-media assemblage sculptures draw on the limitless capacity of ordinary objects for the poetic.
 Through them I examine the linguistic and psychological shift that occurs when assorted objects meld together and take shape in novel forms — off script and unexpected, unbound from utility.